kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/SymptomMedia/README.md

 ## Some of OCLC's notes for this stanza

+Your institution must retain the stanza below until you are notified by the vendor to switch to the new platform.

 In this definition, substitute your institution's username and password for {user} and {password}.

 To access this definition, you will need to construct a URL similar to:

 replacing ezproxy.yourlib.org:2048 with your own EZproxy server hostname and port.

+A Hosted EZproxy Include File is available for this resource.
+Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza by adding the following line to config.txt:

+&nbsp;